magodo/magodo.github.io-old/_posts/2016-01-31-concurrent-programming.markdown

 The basic idea is to associate a semaphore _s_, initially 1, with each shared variable (or related set of shared variables) and then surround the correspoding critical section with _P_(s) and _V_(s) operations.

-A semaphore that is used in this way to protect shared variables is called a _binary semaphore_ because its value is always 0 or 1.
+A semaphore that is used in this way to protect shared variables is called a <a name="bin_sem"></a>__binary semaphore__ because its value is always 0 or 1.
 Binary semaphores whose purpose is to provide mutual exclusion, AKA _mutexes_.

   * Performing a _P_ operation on a mutex is called _locking_ the mutex
   * Performing a _V_ operation on a mutex is called _unlocking_ the mutex